lukassnoek/VoxelViz/README.md

 # VoxelViz
 Visualization tool for (f)MRI data-sets using Plotly Dash.
 Submitted to the [TransIP](https://www.transip.nl/) VPS competition.

+## To do
+Couple of thing that I'd still like to implement and (relatively unimportant) bugfixes.

+To fix:
+- [x] Fix update timeseries when changing brainplot
+- [ ] Fix range of slice-scrolling (currently sometimes out of range)
+- [ ] Fix automatic range in heatmap (colors are now variable)
+- [ ] Fix location (and text-color) of model/voxel checkbox!

+To implement:
+- [ ] Refactor to make standalone app!
+- [ ] Add option to show separate regressors (not only model fit)
+- [ ] Option to toggle between timeseries and frequency view (nice to show effect of e.g. highpass filter)
+- [ ] Add download script to download data to check examples (teaching/showcase) locally

 ## Intro
 This tool was originally developed for the TransIP VPS competition ("come up with an original idea for a virtual private server"), but mainly because I was looking for an excuse to mess around with